What are the stages of a contract lifecycle?

 4. Contract negotiation

-But of course, it isn’t just the internal parties that need to agree to the contract’s terms.
+It isn’t just the internal parties that need to agree to the contract’s terms.
 Counterparties do too.
-That’s where the fourth contract phase comes in: negotiation.
+You need to get your counterparty to review and approve the contract, and that’s when the fourth (and often most painful) stage of the contract lifecycle happens: negotiation.

 Contract negotiation involves discussing the contract’s terms with the stakeholders on the other side of the transaction.
 The standard terms agreed internally will be shared with the counterparty, usually via email and in a Word document, and redlined once again.

-Fortunately, improving the negotiation process for fast-growing businesses can be achieved in the same way that improving the internal contract review process can - by implementing the right redlining software or contract automation tool.
+However, the best way to negotiate a contract involves a departure from tools like Microsoft Word and email chains.
+It can be achieved in the same way that improving the internal contract review process can - by implementing the right contract collaboration software

-Even if these individuals weren’t involved in the creation and negotiation process, the contract could still require their sign-off.
-The contract approval phase of the contract lifecycle is also important for clarity, as it ensures that contracts aren’t mistakenly pushed through to signing without the necessary say-so.
+The contract approval phase of the contract management lifecycle is also important for clarity, as it ensures that contracts aren’t mistakenly pushed through to signing without the necessary say-so.

-Requesting and receiving this approval often happens in one of two ways: by requesting and receiving written approval from the relevant stakeholders via email, or through approval workflows.
-Contract approval workflows accelerate legal review by automating the approval process.
+Requesting and receiving this approval often involves requesting and receiving written approval from the relevant stakeholders via email, with most requests buried in their inboxes.

 6. Signing

-Once approved by both parties, it’s time to get contracts over the line by getting them signed.
-This stage of the contract management lifecycle can be achieved either using wet ink signatures or with an eSignature
+Once approved by both parties, it’s time to get the contract signed.
+This stage of the contract lifecycle can be achieved either using wet ink signatures or with an eSignature

 Today, it’s much easier to get business contracts signed.
 Electronic signing is usually completed using an eSignature tool like DocuSign or Adobe Sign, or a more comprehensive digital contracting solution like Juro.